 What about you writers out there?
 Do you use beta readers?
 If so, how do you guide their reading?
 Do you have any questions or suggestions to add that have helped you focus their reading, so you can get a good handle on the strengths and weaknesses of your novel?
 And beta readers – do you have any questions you’d like authors to ask?
 I’d love to hear from all of you!

-Also, see my upcoming post, “The 12 Essential Steps from Idea to Published Novel” here at TKZ on Monday, June 30.
+Also, see my post, “12 Essential Steps from Idea to Published Novel” here on TKZ.

 And for a lengthy list of WRITERS' CONFERENCES & BOOK FESTIVALS in North America in 2014 & 2015, with links, click HERE.